salmaalahmad320-blip/lead-qualification-n8n/README.md

 ## Author

-Built as part of an automation portfolio project.
+Built as part of an auto